Working with Codistributed Arrays

 distributed over four workers.

 to perform the reverse operation.
-This function, described in Building from Smaller Arrays, combines
+This function, described in Building from Smaller Arrays, combines the

 Continuing the previous example, take the local variant arrays